 Empowering team members can pay off and I think it helps to build more effective leadership and teamwork in the long run.

-Q: Randy thanks very much for your time, any suggestions for further reading on High Reliability Organizations?
+Q: Randy thanks very much for your time, any suggestions for further reading on the High Reliability Organization?

 A: Sure here are a couple of books and articles worth reading